r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 While my own leanings toward the evil side of the spectrum leave me wishing for nothing more than to initiate Fujimaru into the mysteries of refined spirits...

 **Moriarty:**
-I shall refrain from doing so, as I can clearly see{(M) his /(F) her} guardians are rather...protective.
+I shall refrain from doing so, as I can clearly see[♂ his /♀ her] guardians are rather...protective.

 **Altria Alter:**
 Something you wish to say, Moriarty?
 If you are prepared to face the consequences, you may speak.